 Blogs have some distinctive features that websites, especially those maintaining old characteristics of websites, do not possess.
 If your site has the following features, it is more likely a blog:

-- If a site is maintained in the form of a diary in which posts are written periodically and are arranged reverse-chronologically, it is a blog.
-If a site allows commenting on posts, it is further into the blog mould.
+If a site is maintained in the form of a diary in which posts are written periodically and are arranged reverse-chronologically, it is a blog.
+If a site allows commenting on posts, it is further into the blog mold.

 On the other hand if a site, even on Blogger / Wordpress platform, is maintained with lots of information but not in the form of periodically published ‘posts’ and not allowing interaction, it is a site not fit to be called a blog.